anonymousaccountfordoubleblindreview/anonymousdoubleblindsubmission/README.md

 Can be downloaded from https://doi.org/10.5281/zenodo.15428224.

-`city.tar.gz` contains the city environment and `forest3.tar.gz` contains the forest environment.
+`City.tar.gz` contains the city environment and `Forest.tar.gz` contains the forest environment.
 Extract them and then modify the `drone.sh` script by:

 * setting the `CITY_BINARY_PATH` to `/your_location/simulator/CitySample/Binaries/Linux/CitySample`
 * setting the FOREST_BINARY_PATH to